Seagate/halon/rfc/014-reconfiguration.md

 replicas of the old membership means a replica located anywhere and seeded with the state of a replica in the old membership.

-By asking all the acceptors in the new membership to be online, we can scan the acceptors for any accepted decrees and propagate them to a quorum of acceptors.
+By asking all acceptors and all replicas in the new membership to be online, we can scan the acceptors for any accepted decrees and propagate them to a quorum of acceptors.

 From then on it is safe to submit a reconfiguration request with the new membership.